biowdl/gatk-variantcalling/docs/index.md

 roughly equal size (see the `scatterSize` input).
 Each of these regions will be analyzed in separate jobs, allowing them to be processed in parallel.

+For each BAM file input in the pipeline these scatters will be used.
+For example, with 5 BAM files and 4 scatters, 20 jobs will run to genotype the BAM files.
+The resulting GVCF files will be merged.
+Then GatkGenotypeGVCF will be scattered over the 4 scatters to create a VCF per scatters.
+The output is merged into a multisample vcf.

 ## Contact
 <p>
   <!-- Obscure e-mail address for spammers -->